Recovering Preferences from Finite Data: Proof of Proposition

-\begin{theorem}[Theorem 8 of \citealp{border1994dynamic}] Let $(X,d)$ be a locally compact and separable metric space and $\R$ be the space of continuous preference relations on $X$, endowed with the topology of closed convergence.
-Let $C(X,d)$ be endowed with the topology of uniform convergence on compacta.
+\begin{theorem}[Theorem 8 of \citealp{border1994dynamic}] Let $X$ be a locally compact and separable metric space.
+Let the space of continuous preference relations on $X$ be endowed with the topology of closed convergence.
+Let the space of continuous functions on $X$ be endowed with the topology of compact convergence.
 If $\Phi(u)$ is locally strict, then $\Phi$ is continuous at $u$. \end{theorem}